dynamodb-toolbox/dynamodb-toolbox/README.md

 **NOTE:** When specifying entities in `query` and `scan` operations, it's possible that shared attributes will retrieve data for other matching entity types.
 However, the library attempts to return only the attributes specified for each entity when parsing the response.

-## Adding custom parameters and clauses
+## Adding Custom Parameters and Clauses

 This libary supports all API options for the available API methods, so it is unnecessary for you to provide additional parameters.
 However, if you would like to pass custom parameters, simply pass them in an object as the last parameter to any appropriate method.